the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+= [4.6.25] TBD =

+* Fix - List only enabled views on the "Default View" option.
+Thanks to wescole, John Meuse and others for reporting!
+[114807]

 = [4.6.24] TBD =

 * Fix - Only load widget assets when widget is active on the page [113141]